Where Does Louisiana’s Brown Recluse Hide and How Do You Get Rid of It?

 Ridding Your Home of Brown Recluse Spiders

 Firstly, homeowners must never try to solve a brown recluse infestation on their own.
 While a single bite might not be fatal, multiple bites can cause some serious harm, even death.
 As a result, contacting a professional pest control service is the best option.
-However, if you are hell-bent on doing this on your own, there are a few low-risk methods you can use, including:
+However, if you are determined to handle this on your own, there are a few low-risk methods you can use, including:

 Diatomaceous Earth

-If you have a brown recluse spider infestation, try using diatomaceous earth, which is a powder made from crystalized aquatic organisms.
+If you have a brown recluse spider infestation, try using diatomaceous earth, which is a powder made from the fossilized remains of tiny aquatic organisms called diatoms.
 Spread a thin coat of this powder over places these spiders will most likely visit.
 As the spiders tread over the powder, they are cut by the crystals and eventually dehydrate until they die.
 While this method takes longer than others, it is safe for humans and pets.
 However, the spiders must walk over the diatomaceous earth for it to be effective.

 Sticky Traps

 You can try to control the brown recluse spider population by placing sticky traps along ledges, in the basement, around windows, and in other areas you think these spiders might occur.
 As the spiders walk over the sticky trap, they get stuck and die from dehydration.
-But, again, this method is only effective if you place the traps in the correct place, so it’s best to try multiple techniques while using sticky traps.
+This method is only effective if you place the traps in the correct locations, so it’s best to combine sticky traps with other techniques.
 Furthermore, if you go this route, you need to swap out these traps regularly because a pile of dead brown recluse spiders is dangerous to pets or children.
-Alternatively, you can place them in hard-to-reach areas.
+Alternatively, you can place the traps in hard-to-reach areas away from children and pets.

 DIY Vinegar Solution

-If you want to use a natural pesticide, many people believe in the power of vinegar or apple cider vinegar due to its acidity.
+If you want to use a natural pesticide, many people believe in the power of vinegar or apple cider vinegar due to their acidity.
 All you have to do is spray the webs, egg sacs, or individual spiders with a water and vinegar mix.
-Additionally, you can also spray curtains, furniture, and other surfaces in the home to keep these spiders away.
+You can also spray curtains, furniture, and other surfaces in the home to keep these spiders away.
 But, if you aim to kill individual spiders, you might consider using a heavier concentration of vinegar.

 Repellents

 Although brown recluse spiders are venomous, most people prefer to repel them instead of killing them.
-Therefore, essential oils like lemon, mint, and lavender work wonders at keeping these spiders at bay.
+Therefore, essential oils like lemon, mint, and lavender are effective at keeping these spiders at bay.
 It’s as easy as adding a few drops of essential oil to a spray bottle and spraying areas where the spiders are likely to visit.

 Pesticides

-If an infestation is too large for natural pesticides, it might be time to use the hard stuff.
+If an infestation is too large for natural pesticides, it might be time to use stronger chemical pesticides.
 In fact, pesticides are usually the most effective way to eliminate a brown recluse infestation.
 Pesticides come in powders, sprays, and baits.
 However, these pesticides may have harmful effects on you and your pets, so always check if they are safe to use around children and animals.
 The best pesticide to use for brown recluse spiders has active ingredients like:

 • Bifenthrin